-The global disruption from COVID has caused many manufacturers to fast-track robotics efforts to improve resiliency and create production processes that can continue to function with less hands-on human dependence.
+The global disruption from COVID has caused many manufacturers to fast-track robotics efforts through manufacturing automation to improve resiliency and create production processes that can continue to function with less hands-on human dependence.
 This new wave will, in theory, focus on so-called “collaborative robots” that can perform multiple tasks and can work together with other robots in less structured work environments.
 This is a wonderful goal, but it belies the profound complexity of most manufacturing facilities.
 Without systems to visualize and contextualize down to the most granular level the most relevant data for a plant, you risk creating automation in a vacuum that hides potential problems from view and frustrates remote operations and coordination.

 Industrial Automation Is Rapidly Accelerating

 Investment in advanced manufacturing, like industrial robots and AI, has risen quickly around the globe.
 Many studies have associated robots with increased productivity.
 In recent years, however, total factor productivity has actually stagnated or declined.
 This mirrors some other areas of the economy where technology is making big inroads but not yielding better outcomes, such as the health care system and even office work.
 Economists believe that there is a lagging period during which organizations learn to better utilize and reorganize around novel technology.
 In the Industrial Revolution, factories did not reorganize to their current flat-and-long configuration to take advantage of the economies of electricity and controlled power sources for several decades, replacing the old vertical integration required when the power source was flowing water and proximal belts.
-The key shift happens when organizations start to understand how a system is changed by a new technology in totality, not just the impacts of the local changes.
+The key shift happens when organizations start to understand how a system is changed by new technology in totality, not just the impacts of the local changes.
 The same is true with robotics and advanced automation.

 How Robots Might Negatively Impact OEE